1244Matt1244/vehicle_management_app/README.md

 4. **Submit a Pull Request:**
    Provide detailed commit messages and update documentation as needed.

-For open issues or feature requests, refer to our [Issue Tracker](https://github.com/1244Matt1244/vehicle_management_app/issues).
+For open issues or feature requests, please refer to our [Issue Tracker](https://github.com/1244Matt1244/vehicle_management_app/issues).

 ---